Sean Aiken didn’t know the answer to that question, even at age 26. So he began an odyssey to find the perfect career.

 On February 28, 2007, he strapped himself in, literally, counted down from five, and spread-eagled into the Cheakamus River gorge, mouth wide open and fingers splayed in surprise.
 Hollering.
 “You don’t realize the fun you just had until you are back safe and sound on the bridge,” he mused at the time.

-roles that spanned the Bureau of Labor Statistics gamut: high-paying to low-end, highly skilled to not so much, glamorous to downright stinky.
+AIKEN TOOK ON roles that spanned the Bureau of Labor Statistics gamut: high-paying to low-end, highly skilled to not so much, glamorous to downright stinky.
 But though Aiken had a few shaky weeks at first, leaving every job as soon as he got comfortable with it, he quickly adapted, accepting uncertainty as -- well, as corny as it sounds -- a growth opportunity.
 Being able to enter the unknown every week, he came to recognize, was a skill in itself.

 So he went from bungee-jump operator to talk-show intern to snowshoe guide to florist to yoga instructor to dairy farmer (the stinky job).
 Marketer, caregiver, framer, talent broker, storekeeper, brewmaster, cancer fund-raiser, bartender, exterminator.
 He hasn’t been a butcher, but he’s been a baker and a pizza maker.
 Stock trader.
 Hollywood producer.
 Advertising exec.
 Fashion buyer.
 Firefighter, Air Force recruit, and cowboy.